An Adaptive Framework for Robust Structural Shape Optimization under Uncertainty: Numerical approximation techniques

-Motivated by the role of the shape derivative $\diff J^P(\mathcal{W})$ in updating the geometry of the current mesh $\mathcal{W}$, we introduce a second goal functional to control the deformation error.
+Motivated by the role of the shape derivative $\diff J^P(\mathcal{W})$ in updating the geometry, we introduce a second goal functional to control the discretization error in the deformation field.
 Specifically, we define